Find Affordable College Courses

 Our analysis found Reynolds Community College to be the best value school for clinical/medical laboratory science students who want to pursue a degree in Virginia.
 Located in the large suburb of Richmond, Reynolds Community College is a public college with a medium-sized student population.

-Full Clinical/Medical Laboratory Science at Reynolds Community College Report
+Read full report on Clinical/Medical Laboratory Science at Reynolds Community College

 $5,565 Average Tuition & Fees

-On top of its placing in our value ranking, Northern Virginia Community College also did well on our Best Clinical/Medical Laboratory Science Schools in Virginia list.
-It’s in the top 20% of all schools reviewed in this analysis.
+Northern Virginia Community College also claimed a spot on our Best Clinical/Medical Laboratory Science Schools in Virginia list.
+It’s in the top 20% of all schools in this category.

 Full Clinical/Medical Laboratory Science at Northern Virginia Community College Report